guardian/raspberry-pi-dashboards/README.md

 ## Setting up the Raspbian operating system

-There any many custom operating systems for the Raspberry Pi, including [FullPageOS](https://github.com/guysoft/FullPageOS) (sadly currently distributed over insecure HTTP) which are tuned for dashboard/kiosk use, but as it turns out these days the default [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) operating system can work well as a dashboard (mostly because of Chromium support for 'kiosk mode').
+There any many custom operating systems for the Raspberry Pi, including [FullPageOS](https://github.com/guysoft/FullPageOS) (sadly currently distributed over insecure HTTP) which are tuned for dashboard/kiosk use, but it turns out that the default [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) operating system can work fine for these purposes (mostly because of Chromium support for 'kiosk mode').

 ### Getting on to the network